roo-rb/roo/README.markdown

 * LibreOffice
 * CSV

+## Notes

+### XLS

+There is no support for formulas in Roo for .xls files - you can get the result of a formula but not the formula itself.

+### Google Spreadsheet

 Using Roo to access Google spreadsheets requires you install the 'google-spreadsheet-ruby' gem separately.

-Unless the underlying 'spreadsheet' gem supports formulas there is no support for formulas in Roo for .xls files (you get the result of a formula in such a file but not the formula itself)

 ## License